Merrilands: Education

-Shopping
+Commerce

 There is one main shopping centre located in Merrilands.
 This is located on the corner of Cumberland St and Mangorei Rd.
 Shops there include Lotto and Post Shop, New World Supermarket, pharmacy, hair salon, dentist, medical centre, along with a Z fuel station.
 A smaller group of shops, including a dairy and bakery, are at the intersection of Mangorei Rd and Karaka St.

-There is one pub in Merrilands called Stumble Inn, which often has live music and hosts a range of musicians.